 None

-Mathematics or Physics, History and Art.
+Mathematics or Physics, History, and Art.

-Written work
+Written work required to apply

 We require all Architecture applicants to submit a PDF (6 A4 pages, and less than 15MB in size) of their own artwork where selection of images should, in part, reflect material in the portfolio you might show during your interview, if invited.